Superman (1978 film series character): Brandon Routh

-Various actors including Jerry O'Connell (who later voiced the DCAMU version of the character), Henry Cavill (who auditioned for J.J Abrams's cancelled 2004 film Superman Flyby and eventually played Clark Kent in the DCEU), Daniel Cudmore (who later played an armored Bizzaro in Superman & Lois), Paul Walker, Will Smith, Josh Hartnett, Matt Bomer, Brendan Fraser, Ashton Kutcher, David Boreanaz, Hayden Christensen, Ian Somerhalder, Jim Caviezel, Jason Behr, Jared Padalecki, and Ryan McPartlin were all considered for the role before Routh was cast.
+Various actors including Jerry O'Connell (who later voiced the DCAMU version of the character), Henry Cavill (who auditioned for J. J. Abrams's cancelled 2004 film Superman Flyby and eventually played Clark Kent in the DCEU), Daniel Cudmore (who later played an armored Bizzaro in Superman & Lois), Paul Walker, Will Smith, Josh Hartnett, Matt Bomer, Brendan Fraser, Ashton Kutcher, David Boreanaz, Hayden Christensen, Ian Somerhalder, Jim Caviezel, Jason Behr, Jared Padalecki, and Ryan McPartlin were all considered for the role before Routh was cast.
 Director Bryan Singer believed only an unknown actor would be suitable for the part of Superman.
 Brandon Routh was chosen from thousands of candidates interviewed at casting calls in the United States, United Kingdom, Canada and Australia.
 He had coincidentally auditioned for Clark Kent in the television series Smallville, but lost to Tom Welling.
 Routh had also met director Joseph "McG" Nichol for the role during pre-production of Superman: Flyby.
 Dana Reeve, wife of Christopher Reeve, believed Routh's physical resemblance to her late husband was striking.
 To obtain the muscular physique to play Superman convincingly, Routh underwent a strict bodybuilding exercise regimen.
 He also opted further in preparation to study Reeve's performance by watching the original film many times and subsequent features behind the scenes as well.

 Portrayal and characteristics

 Christopher Reeve first imagined the approach of his role on a flight to London.
 He felt that in the 1970s, the masculine image had changed and that it was acceptable "for a man to show gentleness and vulnerability".
 He also felt "that the new Superman ought to reflect that contemporary male image".
-Reeve would base his portrayal of Clark Kent, Superman's alter ego, on Cary Grant's performance for his role in Bringing Up Baby.
+Reeve would base his portrayal of Clark Kent, Superman's alter ego, on Cary Grant's performance for his role in the 1936 film Bringing Up Baby.
 Superman's personality as depicted in the films is a do gooder with little or no conflict who stands for "truth, justice and the American way" — a recurring theme shared by the character in the original The Adventures of Superman radio program.
 The noble Superman portrayed by Reeve, though, hides his secret identity by pretending to be an awkward and apprehensive reporter named Clark Kent.
 Lois Lane is indifferent to him but shares his obsession over Superman.
 Reeve felt that even though Superman upholds "truth, justice, and the American way" there was nothing self-conscious about him — that was simply what he believed in.